Sports Performance Program

 As an orthopedic surgeon native to Colorado, Dr. Justin Newman understands the importance of an active lifestyle.
 Using the most innovative techniques supported by the best research, his practice focuses on returning his patients to sports, work and activity as quickly as possible.
-This includes helping his patients to resolve sports injuries, and to heal and preserve their hips, knees and shoulders.rich-text
+This includes helping his patients to resolve sports injuries, and to heal and preserve their hips, knees and shoulders.rich-text, responsive-table

 Registration, Resources, & FAQ